 Step by Step Directions

-for processing V V Prints pretreated fabric sheets
+for V V Prints Inkjet Printable Fabric Sheets

 1. Insert, place or import your image in the software application of your choice.
 Adjust the size and change colors if desired.

-2. Print first on plain paper to ensure it is within the printer margins and has enough seam allowance.
+2. Print your image first on plain paper to ensure it is within the printer margins and has enough seam allowance.
+Also make sure you are happy with the vibrancy of the colors.
+How it looks on paper will tell you how it will look on fabric.
 When you are happy with the image colors and placement on plain paper, you are ready to print on the fabric sheet.

 3. After clipping any loose threads and ensuring your fabric sheet is flat (if it isn't, roll the fabric sheet the other way or iron the leading edge flat so it will go under your printer feed rollers) insert it in the manual feed tray.
 For most front-loading inkjet printers (HP), you will insert the sheet with the fabric side facing down.
 Most back-loading inkjet printers (Epson) will be face up.
 If you are not sure which yours is, mark a test sheet and run it through.